poetix/aoc2024/README.md

 }
 ```

-I remain broadly unconvinced that Java's `Stream` API is the right one.
-Having `map`, `filter`, `reduce`, `collect` etc. defined on iterators would suit almost all the purposes they're actually used for just as well.
+I remain broadly unconvinced that Java's `Stream` API is the right one for general-purpose usage.
+Having `map`, `filter`, `reduce`, `collect` etc. defined on iterators would suit almost all the tasks they're actually used for just as well.
+Parallelisation with "spliterators" seems like a special case which should have been designed for separately.